Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 The Source, London

-The Source Bulk Foods have two stores in London, one in Battersea and one in Chiswick.
+The Source Bulk Foods have two stores in London, one in Battersea and one in Chiswick and now also deliver nationwide.
 They are owned by Patrick and Makayla, Australians who have made London home.
 The stores have over 500 different products ranging from staple pantry items, like nuts, grains, pastas as well as honey, oils, household cleaning products and a large range of amazing snacks.
 Also check out their website with zero waste tips, recipes, product benefits and blogs.

 Mission Green, London

 The physical side of Re:Store is located at the Hackney Downs studios.
-Here you will be able to find a wide range of lovely local Hackney & East London produce, like tofu & vegan cheeses, Kombucha, vegan pesto, curry paste and pasta made from ancient grains.
-These zero waste pioneers run a range of workshops & evening events too.
-You can enjoy candle making to vegan dumpling making to vegan cheese & wine nights!
-Plus, they now stock plastic free bathroom and lifestyle essentials online!
+Here you will be able to find a wide range of lovely local Hackney & East London produce, like tofu and vegan cheeses, Kombucha, vegan pesto, curry paste and pasta made from ancient grains.

 Cups and Jars, London